 MAXIMIZE THE DEDUCTION FOR PASS-THROUGH BUSINESS INCOME.
-For tax years beginning in 2023, the deduction could be up to 20% of a pass-through entity owner's qualified business income, subject to restrictions that may apply when taxable income from all sources exceeds \$364,200 if married filing joint and \$182,100 for all others.
+For tax years beginning in 2024, the deduction could be up to 20% of a pass-through entity owner's qualified business income, subject to restrictions that may apply when taxable income from all sources exceeds \$383,900 if married filing joint and \$191,950 for all others.
 For pass-through entity owners subject to the restrictions, it is imperative to manage taxable income to maximize the deduction.
 The deduction can also be claimed for up to 20% of income from qualified REIT dividends and publicly traded partnerships.
 For purposes of this deduction, pass-through entities are defined as sole proprietorships, partnerships, S corporations, and LLCs that are treated as one of the former for tax purposes.
 The deduction is only available to individuals, trusts, and estates.
 Because of the various limitations and restrictions on the deduction, other tax planning moves can positively or negatively affect your allowable deduction.

-TAKE ADVANTAGE OF TAX BREAKS FOR PURCHASING EQUIPMENT, SOFTWARE, AND CERTAIN REAL PROPERTY ACQUIRED AND PLACED IN SERVICE DURING 2023.
+TAKE ADVANTAGE OF TAX BREAKS FOR PURCHASING EQUIPMENT, SOFTWARE, AND CERTAIN REAL PROPERTY ACQUIRED AND PLACED IN SERVICE DURING 2024.

-• Your business can claim first-year bonus depreciation equal to 80% of the cost of most new and used equipment and software placed in service by December 31 of this year.
-Heavy SUVs, pickups, and vans with a Gross Vehicle Weight Rating above 6,000 pounds also qualify for 80% bonus depreciation.
-For cars, light trucks, and light vans subject to the luxury auto depreciation limits, the annual limits, including bonus depreciation, were increased to \$20,200 in year one, \$19,500 in year two, \$11,700 in year three, and \$6,960 for year four and beyond.

-- For assets used for both business and personal purposes, an effective planning strategy is to maximize the business use during the year of acquisition.
-For example, a \$60,000 heavy SUV placed in service in December 2023 and used 95% for business could generate a \$47,880 deduction for 2023, even if the business use is less than 95% in future years.
+- Your business can claim first-year bonus depreciation equal to 60% of the cost of most new and used equipment and software placed in service by December 31 of this year.
+Heavy SUVs, pickups, and vans with a Gross Vehicle Weight Rating above 6,000 pounds also qualify for 60% bonus depreciation.
+For cars, light trucks, and light vans subject to the luxury auto depreciation limits, the annual limits, including bonus depreciation, were increased to \$20,400 in year one, \$19,800 in year two, \$11,900 in year three, and \$7,160 for year four and beyond. - For assets used for both business and personal purposes, an effective planning strategy is to maximize the business use during the year of acquisition.
+For example, a \$60,000 heavy SUV placed in service in December 2024 and used 95% for business could generate a \$38,760 deduction for 2024, even without a Section 179 deduction and even if the business use is less than 95% in future years.
 However, the business use must remain above 50% in all future years to avoid having to recapture the accelerated depreciation as income. - Under Section 179, an eligible business can claim significant first-year depreciation for the cost of new and used equipment, software additions, and qualifying real property.
 Qualifying real property is any improvement to the interior portion of a nonresidential building placed in service after the date the building is first placed in service, except for expenditures attributable to the enlargement of the building, any elevator or escalator, or the building's internal structural framework.
 Qualifying real property also includes roofs, HVAC equipment, fire protection and alarm systems, and security systems for nonresidential real property if placed in service after the nonresidential building was placed in service.
-For tax years beginning in 2023, the maximum Section 179 deduction is \$1,160,000.
-This amount is reduced to the extent qualified purchases exceed \$2,890,000.
-If your business has a tax loss for the year before considering any Section 179 deduction, you cannot claim a Section 179 deduction.
+For tax years beginning in 2024, the maximum Section 179 deduction is \$1,220,000.
+This amount is reduced to the extent qualified purchases exceed \$3,050,000.
+If your business has a tax loss for the year before considering any Section 179 deduction, you cannot claim a Section 179 deduction for the current year.